hsablonniere/hubmon/README.md

 ### Basic usage

-If you want to run a command and rerun it each time a file changes, prefix your command with `hubmon`.
+`hubmon` must be used as a prefix before the command you want to run.

-Here's an example if you want to execute `ls -la src`:
+Here's an example on how to use `hubmon` with a command like `ls -la src`:

 ```
 hubmon ls -la src
 ```

+In this example, `hubmon` will:

+* watch the filesystem for changes
+* run the command `ls -la src`

+On each filesystem change, `hubmon` will:

+* kill the process if it's still running
+* run the command `ls -la src` again

+NOTE: Killing the process if it's still running is very useful if you command runs an HTTP server for example.

 ### Using the `--watch` option